Tag Archive for: Research and development

 “I see opportunities to explore this concept beyond carbohydrates.
 There will always be wastewater that needs to be treated.
 We need to use what we have right now”, he said.

-Since late March Plöhn is a staff scientist at Umeå University and interested industry representatives are welcome to contact him and the research team there for at least another nine months.
+Since late March Plöhn is a staff scientist at Umeå University and industry representatives are invited to contact him and the research team there for at least another nine months.

 PhD Dissertation